pingcap/docs/sql-statements/sql-statement-alter-user.md

 > **Note:**
 >
 > Do not use `ACCOUNT UNLOCK` to unlock a [role](/sql-statements/sql-statement-create-role.md).
-Otherwise, an unlocked role can be used to log in to TiDB without password.
+Otherwise, the unlocked role can be used to log in to TiDB without password.

 ## MySQL compatibility